Nose feminization surgery

 Would it help my nose swelling if I put some tape across it?

 The tape helps partly to avoid the swelling from forming.
 Once the swelling is there however, the tape will not make it disappear.
 All you can do is wait.
-The nose moulder isn't useful for the swelling either.
-It only keeps the nasal bones in place and reduces the possibility of fluid formation between the skin and the underlying tissue.

 We are doing our very best to keep this information up-to-date.
 In case you see anything that no longer seems accurate, or in case you have a question, please fill out the form below!